bikrambhardwaj00/E-commerce-shoes/README.md

 # E-commerce Shoe Store

 This is an e-commerce website built using Python Django that allows users to purchase shoes of different brands.
 It includes all the basic functionalities of an e-commerce project, providing a seamless shopping experience for users.
-The project incorporates the following six key features:
+The project incorporates the following 5 key features:

 ## Features